InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 BObdrPUOevsguAfDqFENCNAAAAAmeAAA.PVAfDObdrA
 ```

-To indicate the select vendors a publisher approves to use OOB legal bases, the CMP includes the _**[AllowedVendors](#allowed-vendors-oob)**_ segment with the TC String from the CMP API:
+To indicate the select vendors a publisher approves to use OOB legal bases, the CMP includes the _**[AllowedVendors](#allowed-vendors-oob)**_ segment with the TC string from the CMP API:

 [ _**[Core](#the-core-string)**_ ].[ _**[DisclosedVendors](#disclosed-vendors-oob)**_ ].[ _**[AllowedVendors](#allowed-vendors-oob)**_ ]